 “Can I really be a small business owner… or have I just been fooling myself into thinking I can?”

-Over the past 12 years of being in business I have accepted that just like everything else in life, busyness is cyclical.
+Over the past 12 years of being in business I have accepted that just like everything else in life, business is cyclical.
 There are seasons of UP and seasons of DOWN… and as I reflect back on the seasons of DOWN, I know that God was purposefully and intentionally forcing me to take that slow down season.

 I didn’t always understand why in the moment… but, I did start embracing the seasons of slow.